SNY-P/Year2-uniSkills/README.md

-# uniSkills
+# Year 2: Software Engineering Theory and Practice Coursework - uniSkills

-This is my Year 2 Software engineering project that i completed with 5 other friends It is an android app build with android studios (Java)
+This is my Year 2 Software Engineering project that I completed with 5 other friends.
+It is an Android application built using Android Studio (Java)